RalphPastel972/Four-card-feature-section/README.md

 #### Challenges

-I was not sure th best option to place the tiles between 2 lines.
+I was not sure the best option to place the tiles between 2 lines.

 #### Help needed